 Clynelish distillery information

-The Clynelish distillery was established in 1967 in the coastal town of Brora by Scottish Malt Distillers Ltd. (SMD) in Brora, Scotland.
-It was built across the road from the older distillery with the same name (the year after establishing this distillery, the name of the older distillery was switched to Clynelish 1, and later, to avoid confusion, to Brora.
-The new one initially started as Clynelish 2,).
+The Clynelish distillery was established in 1967 in the Scottish coastal town of Brora by Scottish Malt Distillers Ltd. (SMD).
+It was built across the road from the older distillery with the same name.
+The year after establishing this distillery, the name of the older distillery was switched to Clynelish 1, and later, to avoid confusion, to Brora.
+The new one initially started as Clynelish 2.
 The new distillery was essentially built as a modernized version of the original, using stills shaped after the old stills, and producing a similar type of whisky as Brora, albeit less peaty.

 In 1987, the distillery was transferred to United Distillers, who in turn were acquired by Diageo in 1998.
 They installed 2 additional washbacks in 2008, allowing the distillery to continue production 7 days a week.

 In 2014, Diageo announced the intention to add a mashtun, 10 additional washbacks, and 6 new stills to the Clynbelish distillery, essentially doubling the distillery’s current capacity.